 Have questions?
 Email: gme@sirweb.org

-Khanant Desai, MD: Trainee chose to complete a Critical Care fellowship after the completion of his Independent-IR residency to increase his knowledge regarding the management of critically ill patients.
+Khanant Desai, MD: Completed a Critical Care fellowship after the completion of his Independent-IR residency to increase his knowledge regarding the management of critically ill patients.
 The ability to understand each patient's entire clinical picture is invaluable in providing exceptional clinical care at all times, whether pre-, peri-, or post-procedurally.